On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Preliminaries

-Remark that the braid and the twist are both generated by some half-twists.
-Indeed, a twist along a curve $c$ is obtained by iterating twice a half-twist along the curve $c$.
-Moreover, a braid on a pair of pants bounded by three curves $a,b,c$ comes from the composition of the half-twists along each of these three curves.
-Finally, note that a half-twist along any curve of $\surf$ is conjugated to a half-twist along a curve of $E$ by an element of $\B$, since $\B$ acts transitively on simple closed curves of $\surf$.
-In short, we have the following relations, where $f \in \B$ :
+Further observe that the twist $t_a$ is given by $t_a=d_a^2$.
+Note that a half-twist along any curve of $\surf$ is conjugate to a half-twist along a curve of $E$ by an element of $\B$, since $\B$ acts transitively on the set of isotopy classes of simple closed curves of $\surf$.